Laillaa/CStat-Project/README.md

 - This notebook contains all the codes you write from loading the data, preprocessing, collecting statistics, building the models, and analysis.
 - The notebook shall contain simple comments to explain the steps and the reasons behind that.
-- The notebook shall have a clear structure and is well aligned with the report,
+- The notebook shall have a clear structure and is well aligned with the report